globant-ui/css-lab/README.md

     * .content must have a font size of 14px
     * .navigation must have a font size of 12px
     * .sidebar must have a font size of 10px
-4. If the class attribute finish with **r (example header, footer)**, the background must be magenta.
+4. If the class attribute finishes with **r (example header, footer)**, the background must be magenta.
-5. If the class attribute contain an **a (example nav)** but do NOT finish with r, the background must be blue.
+5. If the class attribute contains an **a (example nav)** but do NOT finish with r, the background must be blue.
 6. How could you add weight to the global font definition to win over the classes added by point 3?
 7. Imagine there is a declaration like class=”oh-no-inline-styles” style=”background:red” and you need to change the background to green without changing the inline style.
 How could you accomplish this?

 ### 2.4 The Box Model
-* Learn about the Box Model (how the browser calculate boxes size): [http://www.w3.org/TR/CSS21/box.html](http://www.w3.org/TR/CSS21/box.html)
+* Learn about the Box Model (how the browser calculates boxes size): [http://www.w3.org/TR/CSS21/box.html](http://www.w3.org/TR/CSS21/box.html)
 * Experiment with the box-model here by changing width / margin / padding / box-sizing [http://dabblet.com/gist/2986528](http://dabblet.com/gist/2986528)
 * Learn how to alter the box model calculations: [box-sizing](http://quirksmode.org/css/user-interface/boxsizing.html)
 * More on [box-sizing](http://adamschwartz.co/magic-of-css/chapters/1-the-box/)